neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 ### The filter logic

-You will notice the displayed entries will not change yet.
-This is what we solve next.
+You will notice the displayed entries aren't changing yet.
+This is what we need to solve next.

 - Besides the `entries` array which is stored in state, create a new array called `favoriteEntries`, which **should not** be stored in state.
 - The value of `favoriteEntries` should be all element from the `entries` array where `isFavorite` is `true` (hint: you can use the array method `filter`)